 Celebrate Easter With Sunrises and Egg Hunts

+Hop To Easter With Sunrise Services and Egg Hunts

 Looking to spend Easter on a mountain?
-At resorts like Jay Peak, Killington, and Stowe, you can expect sunrise services on the mountaintop, full brunches and Easter egg hunts for the kids.
+At resorts around the state you can expect sunrise services on the mountaintop, full brunches and Easter egg hunts for the kids.

 Burke Mountain

 Head to Burke for an Easter brunch at at Willoughby’s Restaurant, located in the Burke Hotel.
-The Easter Sunday meal starts at 10:30 a.m. and goes to 1:00 p.m., priced at $20 per adult and $10 per child under 12.
+The Easter Sunday meal starts at 10:30 a.m. and goes to 1:00 p.m..
 The menu features features everything from smoked salmon to eggs benedict and a honey-glazed ham carving station.
-Call 802-626-7461 for a reservation.
+Then there’s an Easter egg hunt for three age groups from 11 am to 4 pm.

 Jay Peak

 Jay hosts an Easter Service at the top of the mountain.
 The tram will begin loading at 4:45 a.m. on Easter Sunday, and the service will start at 6:00 a.m.
-At the conclusion of the service, all are welcome to ski or ride back down, or take the tram.
-Then, head to the patio area outside the Pump House Indoor Waterpark to find eggs from the Easter bunny.
+At the conclusion of the service, all are welcome to ski or ride back down, or take the tram or head to Alice’s for brunch.
+Then, head to the patio area outside the Pump House Indoor Waterpark to find eggs from the Easter bunny, starting at 11:30.

 Killington